GeethaAnne/terraform-hashi/terraform-getting-started.md

 # Getting Started with Terraform

 Welcome!
-In this tutorial, we will introduce the basics of how to use Terraform to define ,manage and delete your infrastructure on AWS.
+In this tutorial, we will introduce the basics of how to use Terraform to define,build,manage and delete infrastructure on AWS.
 You will learn how to create a VPC along with 2 Public Subnets.

 ## Introduction to Terraform
 Terraform is a fully open sourced, configuration and orchestartion management tool by HashiCorp.
 It enables the declarative configuration of the infrastructure in structured text files so they can be managed like any other source code in a version control system.
 Terraform untilizes "infrastucture as code" as the operating framework under the hood and allows you to write the configuration file to plan, set up, change, and even dismantle an environment on baremetal servers or virtual machines on cloud platforms like AWS, GCP, GitHub, Docker, etc

 ## How to Install Terraform
-To install Terraform, locate the relevant binary from the download page here.
-Download and install the binary on your local machine.
+To install Terraform, locate the relevant binary from the download page [here.](https://www.terraform.io/downloads.html) Download and install the binary on your local machine.
 Make sure that the path to the terraform binary is available on your system's PATH.
 This process will differ depending on your operating system.

 ### Verify Installation
 Verify the successful installation by testing out Terraform's available subcommands like help, version etc